×

 A Physical Space for Systemic Thinking

-The SiD Process Room is a dedicated physical workspace designed to support systemic analysis, creative solutioning, and collaborative processes.
+The SiD Process Room is a dedicated workspace designed to support systemic analysis, creative solutioning, and collaborative processes across the full SiD Process.
 It is one of SiD's most distinctive practical innovations.

 Why a Dedicated Room?

-Complex system analysis requires immersion.
-Maps, diagrams, research materials, and work-in-progress need to be visible and accessible over extended periods.
+Complex system analysis requires immersion over extended periods.
 A process room allows the team to:

-Maintain context: Unlike conference rooms that are cleared after each meeting, a process room preserves the accumulating body of work.
+Maintain context: Unlike conference rooms cleared after each meeting, a process room preserves the accumulating body of work - maps, diagrams, and research stay visible and accessible.

-Enable visual thinking: Large wall surfaces support the spatial and contextual maps that are central to SiD.
+Enable visual thinking: Large wall surfaces support the spatial and contextual maps central to System Mapping.

-Support incubation: Team members can visit the room between formal sessions, allowing for the kind of background processing that produces "a-ha" moments.
+Support incubation: Team members can visit between formal sessions, allowing background processing that produces breakthrough insights.

-Impress stakeholders: Bringing clients and stakeholders into a room that visually represents the full complexity of their challenge creates powerful engagement.
+Engage stakeholders: Bringing clients into a room that visually represents the full complexity of their challenge creates powerful engagement.

 Setting Up a Process Room

-Essential elements include: large pinnable wall surfaces, whiteboards, markers and sticky notes in multiple colors, printed maps and diagrams, a comfortable working area, and good lighting.
-The room should feel inviting and creative, not clinical.
+Essential elements: large pinnable wall surfaces, whiteboards, markers and sticky notes in multiple colors, printed maps and diagrams, a comfortable working area, and good lighting.
+The room should feel creative and inviting, not clinical.

-Organize wall space by SiD structure: one area for ELSI mapping, another for network analysis, a third for system-level goals and indicators.
+Organize wall space by SiD structure: one area for ELSI mapping, another for network analysis, a third for system-level goals and RAH indicators.
 Add a timeline wall for the roadmap.
-Leave space for creative work, sketches, and inspiration.
+Leave space for sketches and inspiration.

 Learn this interactively